metavoiceio/llmhub/README.md

-# LLM Hub: Web App
+# LLM Hub: Github for LLMs